getndazn/kopytko-framework/docs/http.md

 ## Abort Request

-If you know that request is not needed anymore you can easily abort it by adding the AbortController signal to your request and by calling `abort` method on that instance of AbortController.
+If you know that request is not needed anymore you can easily abort it by adding the `AbortController` signal to your request and by calling `abort` method on that instance of `AbortController`.

 To do that you can pass your instance of abort controller in the options of createRequest.